 - Organization must have a written euthanasia policy consistent with the American Association of Equine Practitioners.

-- Organization, or a principal of the organization and related to the organization, must not currently have legal proceedings pending against them.
+- Organization, or a principal of the organization or individual directly related to the organization, shall not have any current legal proceedings pending against them that adversely impact the aftercare operations, the organization’s standards of care, or the 501(c)(3) status of the organization.